biplobpustcse/LearningTechnology/Angular/README.md

   users:any =[{id: 0, name: 'Sarah'}, {id: 1, name: 'Amy'}, {id: 2, name: 'Rachel'}, {id: 3, name: 'Jessica'}, {id: 4, name: 'Poornima'}];
 }
 ```
+> [!NOTE]
-**NOTE:** the use of track is required, you may use the id or some other unique identifier.
+> The use of track is required; you may use the id or some other unique identifier.

 #### 4. Property Binding in Angular
 Property binding in Angular enables you to set values for properties of HTML elements, Angular components and more.